10 Best Natural Sun Creams

 You should reapply sunscreen every two hours or immediately after swimming, sweating, or towel drying.
 Even if the label says "water-resistant," it's crucial to reapply after these activities to ensure continuous protection.

-What’s the best type of sunscreen to use?
+What’s the best type of cream to use?

 The best type of sunscreen to use is broad-spectrum, which protects against both UVA and UVB rays.
 It should have an SPF of 30 or higher.
 Depending on your skin type and activity, you might prefer different formulations: